What are Vitamin B9 and Vitamin B12?

 Why are vitamins B9 and B12 important?

-The two vitamins play a crucial role in many essential biological processes, such as the production of DNA and red blood cells, which carry oxygen around the body1.
+The two vitamins play a crucial role in essential biological processes, such as DNA and red blood cells production1.
 These two vitamins are usually analysed together, as they are both needed for these fundamental processes to occur.